PizoNazariy/AI-Reminder-Assistant-Telegram/README.md

 - 🧠 **Integrated artificial intelligence**

-  Uses a language model (LLM) to understand the context of the conversation.
+  Uses a language model (Groq) to understand the context of the conversation.
 It understands synonyms, incomplete sentences, and even the user's mood.

 - 🔔 **Periodic reminders**

-  The bot automatically notifies you every X minutes about your pending tasks, without you having to do anything.
+  The bot automatically notifies you every X time about your pending tasks, without you having to do anything.

 - 👥 **Multi-user**